plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 monotonic gate window, and contain at least one complete 48-byte request and response.

+The H3 pass-through canary may receive no usable local endpoint from the pre-open flow metadata.
+It records `local_endpoint=unavailable` only for `nscurl` pass-through decisions to UDP/443.
+Its correspondence still requires one distinct provider flow per owned process, the exact remote endpoint, run UUID, provider generation, and phase.
+This is not a complete socket-tuple proof or evidence of H3 interception.
+Python probes explicitly bind before traffic; every echo socket still requires a concrete local endpoint and an exact endpoint-to-flow bijection.

 To keep the same 128 controlled UDP flows active for at least 126 seconds, use 64 requests per socket with two-second pacing: